Reward-Respecting Subtasks for Model-Based Reinforcement Learning: The challenge of discovering temporal abstractions

-This paper concerns how we should create and work with environment models that are abstract in \emph{time}.
-The most common way of formulating temporally-extended and temporally-variable ways of behaving in a reinforcement learning agent is as \emph{options}~(Sutton, Precup, \& Singh, 1999), each of which comprises a way of behaving (a policy) and a way of stopping.
-The appeal of options is that they are in some ways interchangeable with actions.
-Just as we can learn models of action's consequences and plan with those models, so we can learn and plan with models of options' effects.
 There remains the critical question of where the options come from.
-A common approach to option discovery is to pose subsidiary tasks such as reaching a bottleneck state or maximizing a sensory signal.
-Given a subtask, the agent can then develop temporally abstract structure for its cognition by following a standard progression, in which the subtask is solved to produce an option, the option's consequences are learned to produce a model, and the model is used in planning.
+A common approach to option discovery is to pose subsidiary tasks such as reaching a bottleneck state or maximizing the cumulative sum of a sensory signal other than reward.
+Given such subtasks, the agent can develop temporally abstract structure for its cognition by following a standard progression in which each subtask is solved to produce an option, the option's consequences are learned to produce a model, and the model is used in planning.
 We refer to this progression (SubTask, Option, Model, Planning) as the STOMP progression for the development of temporally-abstract cognitive structure.
-All the steps of the STOMP progression were described in the original paper on options (Sutton et al., 1999), and it has been used in several previous works~(e.g., Silver \& Ciosek, 2012; Singh, Barto, \& Chentanez, 2004; Sorg~\&~Singh,~2010).
+All the steps of the STOMP progression were described in the original paper on options (Sutton et al., 1999), and the progression has been used in several previous works~(e.g., Singh, Barto \& Chentanez, 2004; Sorg~\&~Singh, 2010; Silver \& Ciosek, 2012; Ring, 2021; Veeriah, 2022).
+The steps of the progression are often most simply described and implemented sequentially, as they are in this paper, but there is no reason that they cannot proceed simultaneously, in parallel.
+This is in fact the architecture envisioned in the long run.

-The conceptual innovation of the current work is to introduce the notion of a \emph{reward-respecting} subtask, that is, of a subtask that optimizes the rewards of the original task until terminating in a state that is sometimes of high value.
-Reward-respecting subtasks contrast with commonly used subtasks, such as shortest path to bottleneck states~(e.g., McGovern \& Barto, 2001; Simsek \& Barto, 2004; Simsek, Wolfe, \& Barto, 2005), pixel maximization~(Jaderberg et al., 2017), and diffusion maximization~(c.f.~Machado, Barreto, \& Precup, 2021), which explicitly maximize the cumulative sum of a signal other than the reward of the original task.
+The primary conceptual innovation of the current work is to introduce the notion of a \emph{reward-respecting subtask}, that is, of a subtask that optimizes the rewards of the original task until terminating in a state that is sometimes of high value.
+Reward-respecting subtasks contrast with commonly used subtasks, such as shortest path to bottleneck states~(e.g., McGovern \& Barto, 2001; Simsek \& Barto, 2004; Simsek, Wolfe \& Barto, 2005), pixel maximization~(Jaderberg et al., 2017), and diffusion maximization~(see~Machado et al., 2023), many of which explicitly maximize the cumulative sum of a signal other than the reward of the original task.